r3sMetz/cwo/wp-content/plugins/newsletter/readme.txt

 * Wordpress User Registration **seamless integration**
 * **Single** And **Double Opt-In** plus privacy checkbox for EU laws compliance
 * **Subscribers lists** to fine-target your campaigns
+* PHP API and REST API for coders and integrations
 * SMTP-Ready
 * Customizable Themes
 * Newsletter with Html and Text message versions